 What do lion’s manes mushrooms taste like?

-Another reason to love lion’s mane mushrooms is they’re delicious: they have the flavor and texture of crab or lobster meat when cooked.
+Another reason to love lion’s mane mushrooms is they’re delicious: they have a flavor and texture reminiscent of crab or lobster meat when cooked.

 How, where, and when to find lion’s mane mushrooms

-It’s important to know a bit about the ecology of lion’s manes.
+It’s important to know a bit about the ecology of lion’s mane mushrooms.
 They’re saprobic and parasitic mushrooms that eat the cellular lignin of sick, dying, or dead hardwood trees (they’re especially fond of oaks).